1Mill/notes/conferences/serious-scrum-2022/fluid-scrum.md

 * Silos lead to misalignments and delays
 * Team collectively knew everything they supported and were able to self-organize themselves into smaller groups / squads when needed to parellize work.
   * -> Sounds very similar to FAST Agile
-* Team was forced by management to break into team (i.e. Tribe) into 3 smaller teams to be more by-the-book scrum.
+* Team was forced by management to break team into 3 smaller teams to be more by-the-book scrum.
   * Loss of big picture / overview
   * Reduced sense of ownership
 * FAST Agile